Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>It’s the evening before Highharvesttide, and all the world is coming to Daggerford to celebrate.
 This includes you, and the caravan of merchants you've been hired to guard.
 They're hoping to make some good money off the festival, and you're hoping to make good money off the merchants.</p>
+<p>The caravan that has hired you heard some concerning news about the road: Locals have been complaining of cattle going missing, and there's talk of some travellers disappearing as well.
+Rumour is that werewolves are to blame, but surely not this close to civilisation?</p>
 <p>You've been on the road for two days, having travelled from Waterdeep.
+It's been an uneventful trip.
+Your wagon is number 4, near the back of the caravan.
+The merchant is a dour fellow called Isebald, more of an accountant than a salesperson, but his driver, Hariwar, is good company, a font of bawdy stories and bawdier songs.</p>
-You've been lucky with the weather, and even though it's autumn, there hasn't been much rain so far, so it's been easy going.
-Now, however, the mists have started creeping in, and it looks like you'll get a bit of rain tonight.</p>
-<p>The head of the guards has already stopped by to let you know that you're not on guard duty tonight since you've done the shift last night, so you must be exhausted.
-He mentioned that this part of the road is the rough bit: Locals have been complaining of cattle going missing, and there's talk of some travellers disappearing as well.
-Rumour is that werewolves are to blame, but surely not this close to civilisation?</p>
+<p>You've been lucky with the weather, and even though it's autumn, there hasn't been much rain so far, so it's been easy going.
+Now, however, the mists have started creeping in, and it looks like you'll get a bit of rain tonight.
+Gendal, the head of the guards has already stopped by to let you know that you're not on guard duty tonight since you've done the shift last night, so you must be exhausted.</p>
 <p>As you're preparing dinner, and as you huddle closer to the campfire for warmth, trying to keep the mists and damp out, bracing for the rain to come, you take a look around you at your fellow guards.</p>
 </div>